 The formalities for making a will in the US are determined according to state law.
 Generally, the applicable state law is the state in which either:

 In the case of an NRA, real property or trade or business property is located.

 The jurisdiction where the will was executed; however, it is prudent to execute a will complying with the formalities of the jurisdiction where the property to be transferred is located.

-It is possible for a person to "disclaim" a portion of a property bequeathed to him or her under federal law.
+It is possible for a person to "disclaim" a portion of a property bequeathed to him under federal law.
 In that case, it passes without transfer tax at that stage, as if the disclaimant had predeceased the donor.